show_page.php1 : in04b.jpg

 HISTORY: Abdominal skin from a beagle that was one of a large colony housed in outdoor kennels in Colorado.

 HISTOPATHOLOGIC DESCRIPTION: Haired skin, abdomen (per contributor): Arising from a hyperplastic and ulcerated epidermis and extending to the deep dermis is a poorly circumscribed, unencapsulated, infiltrative neoplasm composed of polygonal cells arranged in cords, trabeculae, and islands, with occasional individualized cells supported by a moderate amount of fibrovascular to often desmoplastic stroma.
-Neoplastic cells have distinct cell borders with prominent intercellular bridges, abundant amphophilic to eosinophilic cytoplasm, irregularly round to oval nuclei with finely stippled chromatin, and 1-4 distinct magenta nucleoli.
+Neoplastic cells have distinct cell borders with prominent intercellular bridges, abundant amphophilic to eosinophilic cytoplasm, irregularly round to oval nuclei with finely stippled chromatin, and 1 to 4 distinct magenta nucleoli.
 Anisocytosis and anisokaryosis are moderate and mitotic figures average 48 per 2.37mm2 with occasional atypical mitotic figures.
 Cords and islands often contain central, compact, eosinophilic lamellations of keratin (keratin pearls).
 Multifocal hair follicles and adnexa are surrounded by numerous lymphocytes, plasma cells, and neutrophils.
 There is focally extensive epidermal ulceration characterized by epidermal loss and replacement by a serocellular crust composed of fibrin, proteinaceous fluid, and neutrophils subtended by, lymphocytes, plasma cells, histiocytes, neutrophils, small caliber blood vessels and numerous fibroblasts contiguous with haphazardly arranged collagen bundles (granulation tissue).
 The remaining epithelium is markedly hyperplastic characterized by anastomosing rete ridges, an expanded stratum spinosum (acanthosis), and a stratum corneum markedly thickened by parakeratotic and orthokeratotic hyperkeratosis.
 Within the subcutis, there is moderate multifocal hemorrhage, fibrin, and increased clear space (edema).

 MORPHOLOGIC DIAGNOSIS: Haired skin, abdomen (per contributor): Squamous cell carcinoma, beagle, canine.